 The Shek Pik Country Trail on Lantau Island is a relatively easy hike that runs between Ngong Ping and Shek Pik Reservoir.
-Depending on your mood, or level of fitness you can either hike down to Shek Pik Reservoir, or hike up to Ngong Ping village.
-The trail is 5.5 kms, and elevation distance between the end-points is 400 metres.
+Depending on your mood, or level of fitness you can either hike down to Shek Pik Reservoir or hike up to Ngong Ping village.
+The trail is 5.5 km, and the elevation distance between the end-points is 400 metres.
 In other words, the hike is moderately sloped and not too steep.

 We decided to hike from Ngong Ping to Shek Pik, and for good reason.
 We wanted to finish the hike by the evening and then head to one of our favourite restaurants, on Lantau Island, for dinner.
 However, if you want to hike up, just reverse the instructions that follow.

 Here’s a quick video to give you a glimpse into this beautiful hike.

 To start the Shek Pik Country Trail, make your way up to Ngong Ping village.

 Here are a few options to get there:

 - Take the ferry from Central Ferry Pier to Mui Wo.

 - From Mui Wo Ferry Pier, take bus number 2 to Ngong Ping.